 There are other options to eat nearby but here also has a monopoly on tartan knick-knacks, whisky and outdoor clothing.
 Oh!
 Don't forget the petrol with your gift-wrapped shortbread.

-[1] It's still not known what to ask for if you do want a sausage roll.
+It's still not known, by the way, what to ask for if you do want some sausages in a bun.

 Here be a major transport intersection, the A85 west to Oban and the A82 north to Fort William.
 Two trains too, Lower and Upper going to the same places and this is the smallest place in the UK with, get this, two serving stations.